Be kind to one another, tenderhearted, forgiving one another,

 If you are unfamiliar with what cancel culture is, it is the act of socially smearing and thrusting a person out of social circles because they share different beliefs or values than the group doing the “canceling”.
 This is an extreme example but positive social relations are becoming less and less common.

-I currently have two kids who work in the retail industry and the amount of stories I hear from them about rude customers is deeply troubling.
-Not only is it extremely draining on my kids, it paints a picture of how people can affect others just but their harsh words.
+I currently have three kids who work in the retail industry and the amount of stories I hear from them about rude customers is deeply troubling.
+Not only is it extremely draining on my kids, it paints a picture of how people can affect others just by their harsh words.

 I do not share words online as often as I used to.
 I’ve not decided yet if I want to deal with the pushback that comes with freely sharing my thoughts and opinions–or even truth and facts.